nairstpi/fabzero/README.md

 ![Fablab Collage](img/fablabtour1.jpg "Fablab in various angles")

-The list of the machines/devices found in the lab is listed [_here_.](mdfiles/fablabtour.md "Tour details")
+The list of the machines/devices found in the lab is listed [_here_.](mdfiles/fablabtour.md "Tour details").

-Mentor Sh.
-Sibu introduced and explained all the equipments in our Fablab.
-The gathered details are stated below.
+[_Click here_](mdfiles/fablabtour.md "Full details of tour") to read more about the fablab tour

 **Shopbot Alpha** - 3 Axis milling machine, 96"/48", subtractive model with resolution of 1/10th mm.
 Ideal for wooden materials and other soft metals like Aluminium, Brass, etc.
 **Band Saw** - 3966